patrickhladun/ci-project-01/README.md

 **Why Poppins is a good choice**:

 1. **Readability**: Poppins offers excellent readability across different devices and screen sizes, which is crucial for ensuring that the website's content is easily digestible by the audience.
-2. **Modern Feel**: The contemporary and uncluttered look of Poppins aligns well with the modern and professional aesthetic of the Mindset Makeover website.
+2. **Modern Feel**: Poppins' contemporary and uncluttered look aligns well with the modern and professional aesthetic of the Mindset Makeover website.
-3. **Versatility**: Poppins works well in various contexts, from headings and menus to body text, providing a cohesive visual experience throughout the site.
+3. **Versatility**: Poppins work well in various contexts, from headings and menus to body text, providing a cohesive visual experience throughout the site.
 4. **Friendly Appearance**: Despite its clean geometry, Poppins has a friendly quality that makes the website feel approachable and engaging, aligning with the supportive and motivating nature of Mindset Makeover.

 ![Poppins 300](./docs/poppins-300.jpg "Poppins 300")
 ![Poppins 800](./docs/poppins-800.jpg "Poppins 800")

-In summary, Poppins not only enhances the website’s visual appeal but also supports its functional and emotional objectives, making it an ideal choice for this project.
+In summary, Poppins enhances the website's visual appeal and supports its functional and emotional objectives, making it an ideal choice for this project.

 ### Visuals
 [Back to Top](#table-of-contents)